History of the New York City Subway: Unification

 In June 1940, the IND's operator, the New York City Board of Transportation, took over the transportation assets of the IRT and BMT.
-In June 1953, the New York City Transit Authority, a state agency incorporated for the benefit of the city, now known to the public as MTA New York City Transit, succeeded the BoT.
+In June 1953, the New York City Transit Authority, a state agency incorporated for the benefit of the city, now known to the public as MTA New York City Transit, succeeded the Board of Transportation.
 A combination of factors had this takeover coincide with the end of the major rapid transit building eras in New York City.
 The city immediately began to eliminate what it considered redundancy in the system, closing several elevated lines including the IRT Ninth Avenue Line and most of the IRT Second Avenue Line in Manhattan, and the BMT Fifth and Third Avenue Lines and most of the BMT Fulton Street Line in Brooklyn.